Literacy in the United States: 19th century

-Public schools were rare in the South before the late 19th century.
-During the industrial revolution, many nursery schools, preschools and kindergartens were established to formalize education.

 19th century literacy rates in the United States were relatively high, despite the country's decentralized educational system.
 By 1875, the U.S. literacy rate was approximately 80 percent.

+According to Lee Soltow and Edward Stevens, literacy was a foundational element in the development of American society, treating it as both a "collective good" and a critical socioeconomic indicator.
+In addition to seeing literacy as an individual skill, they emphasized its role in the broader transformation of society and economy.
+Their analysis focuses on several key dimensions of its importance.
+Literacy became a socioeconomic driver of rising economic and material conditions.
+They argue that literacy was essential for economic participation because literacy levels were intrinsically linked to occupation, wealth, and social standing.
+The spread of literacy increased the size of an informed citizenry capable of participating in an increasingly complex market economy.

+Soltow and Stevens argue the rapid rise of the "Common School" (the public school movement) in the North was a deliberate, state-government sponsored effort to standardize literacy.
+This led to shared values and a common language across a growing and diverse population.
+They say state government involvement in education was a direct response to the need for a more productive labor force during the 19th-century industrial expansion, especially in the Northeastern states.

+Public schools were rare in the South before the late 19th century.
+Wealthy planters hired tutors for their children.
+Emphasizing the importance of Bible reading, many Protestant churches operated Sunday Schools that taught reading.

+During the industrial revolution, many nursery schools, preschools and kindergartens were established and helped promote basic literacy.

 Enslaved people and literacy

 In the history of slavery in colonial America and later the United States, slave owners almost always made efforts to limit the education of enslaved people, including curtailing literacy.
 Lawmakers in slave states such as Alabama, Georgia, and Louisiana eventually established various anti-literacy laws that criminalized teaching or attempting to teach an enslaved person to read or write.
 States established these laws in part due to fears that increased literacy among enslaved people could lead to a slave rebellion.
 These laws are the only known instances of anti-literacy laws in history.